Stop Dogs From Pulling On Leash--Using Harnesses and Head Halters

 The Freedom No Pull Harness provides 2 attachment points--clips in front and on the back.
 Either or both of these clips can be used.
 The clip on the back is a martingale loop, so it will tighten when your pup pulls, providing some feedback.
-We love these and think they work great, and they are our go-to recommendation for dogs we need extra help with.
+We love these and think they work great, and they are our go-to recommendation.

 The PetSafe Easy Walk Harness is probably the most popular style of the front-attachment harnesses, and it works great too.
 We don’t love that the martingale loop is on the front, but it’s designed to provide more feedback when the dog pulls.
-If fitted properly, this works great too, but they tend to loosen and need readjustment frequently.
-Many of our clients have had success with these.
+If fitted properly this works great, but they tend to loosen and need readjustment frequently.

 If you need more control than a harness provides, we recommend a head halter.

-Head halters are easier to use than you might think, but they take a bit of an adjustment from using a leash with a collar or harness.
-So take a few minutes to familiarize yourself with them and their use if you haven't used one before.
-You will need to acclimate your dog to it too, but once you do, these are highly effective.
-If you aren’t familiar with them, it might be best to start at your local, trusted pet shop.
+Head halters are easier to use than you might think, but they do take a bit of an adjustment.
+You will need to acclimate your dog to it too.
+If you aren’t familiar with them, it might be best to start at your local, trusted pet shop or a trainer.
 The staff there should be able to advise you on options and help you choose the right size/fit for your dog.

 K9 Transitional Leash

 Our personal favorite option is the K9 Transitional Leash (we aren’t even a marketer for them--we just really love this product!).
 We can help acclimate your dog to these and show you the best strategy for using them.
 The team at K9 have put together plenty of materials to help you properly use these, so visit their site:

 This slips over your pup’s neck, and you pull a loop of the leash around their muzzle.
 Since it’s all one piece of connected rope, when you pull the leash it tightens around the muzzle, providing immediate contact pressure for training purposes.

 Other Head Halters